mitsuoxv/euro-or-not-gdp/README.md

 ## Libraries

 As usual I attach tidyverse package.
 As I will struggle with dates, I attach lubridate packeage.
+I attach ggrepel package to add neat label functionality to ggplot2.
 I also attach rvest package for web scraping to get the euro entry date of each country.
 Although I don’t attach, I use eurostat package to get GDP data, and countrycode package to convert country codes to names.